Monali Thakur

 Monali Thakur (/bn/; born 3 November 1985) is an Indian playback singer and film actress.
 She is the recipient of several awards including a National Film Award for Best Female Playback Singer for the song "Moh Moh Ke Dhaage" from the film Dum Laga Ke Haisha (2015) and a Filmfare Award for Best Female Playback Singer for the song "Sawaar Loon" from the film Lootera (2013).
-She was a judge of Zee TV's singing reality show Sa Re Ga Ma Pa L'il Champs 2014.
+She was a judge of Zee TV's singing reality show Sa Re Ga Ma Pa Li'l Champs 2014.
 She was also an "expert" on Colors TV's Rising Star for two consecutive seasons.

 Early life

 Thakur was born on 3 November 1985 in a Bengali musical family in Calcutta (now Kolkata).
 Her father Shakti Thakur was a professional singer and actor in Bengali film industry and her sister Mehuli Thakur is a playback singer in Bengal.
 She has learnt hip-hop and Bharatanatyam and is also a trained salsa dancer.

 An alumnus of The Future Foundation School and St. Xavier's College, Kolkata, Thakur started singing in school and college competitions and performing at local functions.